AdamOl3/Finite-element-method-solver/README.md

 * Simulation Time: 500s

 ## How to Run
-1. Open `ConsoleApplication1.sln` in Visual Studio.
+1. Open `MES.sln` in Visual Studio.
 2. Build the project in Release/Debug mode.
 3. Provide an input file (e.g., from the `data/` folder) to run the simulation.